 Of the Brazilian sparkling producers, we are extremely proud to introduce the wines of the Geisse family, widely regarded in Brazil and throughout Europe as the country's best producer of sparkling.

-Lucky for all of us, we’re able to introduce you to four unique types of sparkling, from your everyday sparkling wines to dessert wines to wine for a special occasion.
+We selected several wines from their extensive collection, from your everyday sparkling wines to dessert wines to wine for a special occasion.
 Click on a wine below to learn more.